How Lovely is Thy Dwelling Place

 A hymn with this title was published, unattributed, in The Psalms of David in Meter (Edinburgh: Evan Tyler, 1650), which is usually known as The Scottish Psalter

 In the 1970s, English Christian musician and singer-songwriter Jonathan Asprey set an adaptation of the original hymn to a folk tune, while he was involved with the Charismatic Community of the Celebration.
-This was included in On Tiptoe, an album by the Fisherfolk released by Celebration Records in 1975, and later published in Cry Hosanna.
+This setting was included in On Tiptoe, an album by the Fisherfolk released by Celebration Records in 1975, and later published in Cry Hosanna.
 A choral arrangement by Daniel Kallman (link below) was published by MorningStar 2018.

 The tune which Asprey used is described as traditional Irish or Scots depending on who you ask.
 Some call it The Rocks of Bawn or The Homes of Donegal (Irish) or Tramps and Hawkers (Scottish) - and scholars suggest it is based on older tunes again (source).